nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 * Standalone, by using a single DK that runs the light bulb application.
 * Remotely over the Thread protocol, which requires more devices.

-The remote control testing requires either commissioning by the Matter controller device into a network or using the test mode.
+The remote control testing requires a Matter controller, which can be configured either on PC or mobile (for remote testing in a network) or on an embedded device (for remote testing using test mode).
 Both methods can be enabled after :ref:`building and running the sample <matter_light_bulb_sample_remote_control>`.

 .. _matter_light_bulb_network_mode: